euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 .................

-If the Python C-API provides macros to access an object's data, we cannot setup the object as a stub, because the stub would not provide the memory-positions needed by the macros.
+If the Python C-API provides macros to access an object's data, we cannot setup the object as a stub, because the stub would not provide the memory positions needed by the macros.
 To overcome this issue, we mirror the object if its C-API features such direct access macros (figure :ref:`miro`).